Graduate Sociology Courses

 SOCIOL 652: Advanced Quantitative Methods

-This course will be an important part of the curriculum in the Department of Sociology's forthcoming PhD program.
-As a required course in our proposed Methods core curriculum, this course will provide training in various techniques used in quantitative analysis.
 This course will build off of the material covered in the prerequisite course SOCIOL 651 Quantitative Data Analysis and to lesser extent SOCIOL 650 Research Design and Data Collection.
 In addition to reviewing multiple regression and various regression diagnostic techniques, this course covers factor analysis, regression approaches appropriate for binary and count data outcomes, survival analysis, and hierarchical linear modeling.
 The primary goal of this course is to provide students with the capacity to both produce and understand research that utilizes these more advanced quantitative approaches.
 Consequently, there is a focus on both understanding the logic underlying these approaches, but also the mechanics of implementing these techniques.
-We will focus on actually using these techniques in lab sessions and tutorials.
+This class provides training in quantitative analyses that moves beyond the more basic techniques covered in the preceding course SOCIOL 651.
+The course begins with a review of multiple regression before spending the rest of the semester covering specialized regression techniques.

 SOCIOL 655: Evaluation Research